Average Case Performance of Replicator Dynamics in Potential Games via Computing Regions of Attraction: Definitions and Basic Tools

 \subsubsection{Network (Polymatrix) Coordination Games}

-An $n$-player polymatrix (network) coordination game is defined by an undirected graph $G(V,E)$ with $|V|=n$ vertices and each vertex corresponds to a player.
+A coordination (or partnership) game is a two player game where in each strategy outcome both agents receive the same utility.
+In other words, if we flip the sign of the utility of the first agent then we get a zero-sum game.
+An $N$-player polymatrix (network) coordination game is defined by an undirected graph $G(V,E)$ with $|V|=N$ vertices and each vertex corresponds to a player.
 An edge $(i,j)\in E(G)$ corresponds to a coordination game between players $i,j$.
 We assume that we have the same strategy space $S$ for every edge.
 Let $A_{ij}$ be the payoff matrix for the game between players $i,j$ and $A_{ij}^{\gamma\delta}$ be the payoff for both (coordination) if $i,j$ choose strategies $\gamma,\delta$ respectively.
 The set of players will be denoted by $N$ and the set of neighbors of player $i$ will be denoted by $N(i)$.
-For a strategy profile $s = (s_1,s_2,\dots,s_N)$, the utility of player $i$ is given by $u_i(s) = \sum_{j \in N(i)} A_{ij}^{s_{i}s_{j}}$.
-The social welfare of a state corresponds to the sum of the utilities of all the agents $sw = \sum_i u_{i}$.
+For a strategy profile $\vec{s} = (s_1,s_2,\dots,s_N)$, the utility of player $i$ is given by $u_i(\vec{s}) = \sum_{j \in N(i)} A_{ij}^{s_{i}s_{j}}$.
+The social welfare of a state $\vec{s}$ corresponds to the sum of the utilities of all the agents $sw(\vec{s}) = \sum_{i \in V} u_{i}(\vec{s})$.